Skip to main content

 PT-141 (bremelanotide) for Sexual Health

 PT-141 operates on the central nervous system by activating melanocortin receptors to enhance sexual desire.
-Its safety profile is better understood than many other peptides due to its progression through formal clinical trials leading to FDA approval for a specific indication (hypoactive disorder in premenopausal women).
+Its safety profile is better understood than many other peptides due to its progression through formal clinical trials leading to FDA approval for a specific indication (hypoactive sexual desire disorder in premenopausal women).

 Monitoring downstream metabolic markers like blood glucose and IGF-1 is a cornerstone of responsible long-term peptide therapy.